Where do my member dues go?

 You can either email HGEA at email@example.com call your local HGEA office.
 Please provide your name and current home and/or mailing address.
 No work address please.
 It takes about 3 to 4 weeks to process and mail a membership card.
 If you have not received your membership card after 4 weeks, please be sure to contact us.
 In special circumstances, if it is vital that you receive your card immediately (sooner than the 3-4 week period), please call your local HGEA office.

 I’m calling to report the death of an HGEA member.

-The survivor of the member should contact Member Services.
-In the case where the member is carrying insurance through Royal Insurance Company or DTRIC, they should contact them directly: Royal Insurance 539-1600 or DTRIC AUTO 951-1700.
+The survivor of the member should contact your HGEA Island Division Office.
+If the member was carrying insurance through Royal Insurance Company, AMFirst (Morgan White) now services the former RSI policies for AD&D, Group term life, Speciality Group term life, and Royal Group term life (some former policies bought through RSI are being serviced directly by the carrier), a DTRIC or American Income Life policy, they should contact them directly: AmFirst Insurance 465-2333 or 844-448-3783 or DTRIC AUTO 951-1700 or American Income Life 1 800 433-3405.
 Also, have them report this to ERS.
 We may request that you provide us with a copy of the death certificate.